adam-greer/RandomAudit/README.md

 # RandomAudit

- Purpose
  I needed a way to take csv file of incidents and then randomize the entries.